John Yems: Racism case

-On 23 April 2022, Yems was suspended by Crawley following “serious and credible accusations” that he used discriminatory language and behaviour towards his players.
+On 23 April 2022, Yems was suspended by Crawley following "serious and credible accusations" that he used discriminatory language and behaviour towards his players.
 On 4 May 2022, The Football Association announced they were performing an investigation into Yems' conduct, after the Daily Mail published allegations from an unnamed player that Yems had used racial slurs towards black and Asian players, and that changing rooms in the training ground were racially segregated.
 The following day, the Professional Footballers' Association revealed that it had started an investigation, after seven current Crawley Town players contacted them with allegations of racist language and behaviour at the club.
 This meant that there were three separate investigations into Yems' behaviour ongoing; from Crawley Town themselves, the FA and the PFA.
 Yems denied the accusations.
 On 6 May 2022, Crawley Town confirmed that they had mutually agreed to part ways.
 On 28 July 2022, Yems was charged by the FA with racial discrimination, accused of making sixteen comments that had a reference to either ethnic origin, race, nationality, gender or colour between 2019 and 2022.

 On 6 January 2023, Yems was found guilty of 12 charges and was banned from all football activity for 18 months, the longest-ever ban handed to an individual by the FA for racist abuse.
 Four charges were not proven and a charge of enforcing racial segregation was dropped.
 Later that month, a report released by the FA stated that Yems used "offensive, racist and Islamophobic" language and joked that a Muslim player was a terrorist.
 Anti-racism charity Kick It Out declared Yems' verdict a "slap in the face to the victims" and stated they would be contacting the FA for an explanation of why the punishment was not more severe.
 Kick It Out also criticised the independent FA panel's judgement that it was not a case of "conscious racism".
 On 23 January, the FA announced that they would be appealing against the length of Yems' ban.

+The FA appeal was successful and on 19 April 2023, Yems was suspended from all football and football-related activity up to and including 5 January 2026.
+This was the longest ever ban issued in English football for discrimination.